mnowlin/poli205/_assignments/02-research-design.md

     * _List each source you cited on a separate page_
     * _Citation style not important as long as you are consistent_

+### Part II.
+Theory and Hypotheses

+A draft of the theory and hypotheses section is due before class on _November 3rd_ in [OAKS](https://lms.cofc.edu/) in the dropbox labeled homework 3. _Should be 1 and 1/5 to 2 pages (double spaced)_.

+The theory section should explain the theory that you plan on developing and testing.
+It could be original or another theory that you are applying in a different context.

+Look again at KW Chapter's 2 and 3, as well your notes, and the lecture slides.

+* Theory
+    * _Four to five paragraphs_
+    * _Identify your dependent variable conceptually_
+    * _Identify your independent variable conceptually_
+    * _Discuss the causal link between the IV and the DV.
+Specifically address what it is about a change in the IV that causes a change in the DV_

+* Hypotheses
+    * _One paragraph that leads from the theory to the hypothesis_
+    * _Clearly state at least one directional hypothesis drawn for the theory in the following form_:
+        * H1: As IV changes (specify direction) the DV changes (specify direction)